Professional certificate: palliative care

-In addition to offering the Doctor of Pharmacy (Pharm.D.) degree, the professional Certificate in Palliative Care, the Master of Science in pharmacy, the Doctor of Philosophy in pharmacy, and three undergraduate certificates in drug delivery, drug discovery, and drug disposition and metabolism, the College of Pharmacy collaborates with the College of Public Health to offer the combined Doctor of Pharmacy/M.P.H. degree, and with the Graduate College to offer the Doctor of Pharmacy/M.S. in informatics degree.
+The College of Pharmacy collaborates with the College of Public Health to offer the combined Doctor of Pharmacy/M.P.H. degree, and with the Graduate College to offer the Doctor of Pharmacy/M.S. in informatics degree.
 In addition, a professional Certificate in Palliative Care also is available.

-The College of Pharmacy's faculty and programs are organized in two academic units, each with two divisions.
+The College of Pharmacy's faculty and programs are organized in two academic units.
 These units provide coursework for the Doctor of Pharmacy curriculum and for the college's graduate programs.